-In Australia, you can pay for almost anything with plastic, including taxis, souvenirs or incidentals.
+In Australia, you can pay for almost anything with plastic — including taxis, souvenirs and incidentals.
 Using a credit card without foreign transaction fees that also earns rewards on purchases is a great way to save money abroad.

 Though cards are widely accepted, it’s always a good idea to have some cash in your pocket, too.

 You shouldn’t have any problem using a Visa, Mastercard or American Express card in Australia.
 Just watch out for transaction fees that come with using a card.

 Debit cards are typically the preferred option for making ATM cash withdrawals.
 If you don’t want to link your bank account to your card, however, consider a prepaid travel card — just watch out for its additional fees.

 Pros and Cons of travel money options in Australia

 How credit cards, debit cards and travel cards work in Australia